 Directions: It’s a 40-minute drive from Livingstone Airport or Kazungula, on the border with Botswana, to Tongabezi, followed by a 20-minute boat transfer to Sindabezi.

 Usual board basis: Full Board

-Food quality: We were unable to sample the food on our last visit to Sindabezi, but the quality of the food at its sister lodge Tongabezi has always been excellent.
+Food quality: We were unable to sample the food on our last visit to Sindabezi, in June 2015, but the quality of the food at its sister lodge Tongabezi has always been excellent.

 Dining style: Individual Tables

 Cost of meal e.g. lunch: Included

 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of (generally) South African wines are included.
 Imported wines and spirits and Champagne cost extra – and may need to be requested in advance.
 Drinking water is transported to the lodge from the mainland.

 Honeymoons: For an exclusive and relaxing Zambia honeymoon, spend some time at the idyllic private island of Sindabezi.
 The honeymoon chalets are privately situated at the end of the island, with a lovely outside bath big enough for two, and the staff will make a big effort to spoil you!See more ideas for Honeymoons in Zambia

 Attitude towards children: Children of 14 and older are welcome at Sindabezi